idvorkin/idvorkin.github.io/_d/management_interviews.md

 - Coding: Check for bugs, try to not overcomplicate your code
 - Complexity Analysis: Time and space complexity
 - Debugging: Check your code proactively

+# Other Interview types

+## Cross Functional

+The team is interested in how you think about and interact with other people.
+We like this to be “here’s a story about how I did something relative to your question.”
+We are big on self- awareness, so it’s really helpful here to be able to ‘fess up to working relationships you screwed up and learned from, conflicts you couldn’t resolve, and anything else that helps round out our picture of you.
+Can you work across the company?
+Can you handle different approaches, agendas and facilitate positive partnerships?
+How do you manage difficult partnerships?

+## Technical Discussion

+For this interview you will be asked to walk through a project you have been working on – your role is to impart an understanding of the project at both high and low levels to the interviewer.
+This will take the form of a discussion and not a presentation, slide decks are not needed and discouraged, but code examples and architectural diagrams are reasonable